invenia/blog/_posts/JuliaLangFeatures.md

 mean(estimated_classes_tree .== labels)
 ```

-What a mess.
-We had to know what each different function needed and use `eachcol`, and `permutedims` to change the data around for it.
+As we can see above, we had to know what each function needed, and use `eachcol` and `permutedims` to modify the data.
-Why should the user need to remember these details?
-We should encode them into the program.
+The user should not need to remember these details; they should simply be encoded in the program.

-### Let's solve this with traits
+### Traits to the Rescue

 We will attach a trait to each function that needed to rearrange its inputs.

-There is a more sophisticated version of this that we could do,
+There is a more sophisticated version of this,
-which also attachs traits to inputs saying how the observations are currently arranged; or lets user specify.
+which also attaches traits to inputs saying how the observations are currently arranged; or lets the user specify.
-But, for simplicity, we will assume the data starts out as a matrix with 1 observations per column.
+For simplicity, we will assume the data starts out as a matrix with 1 observations per column.

-#### Trait types
-So we are considering 3 possible ways a function might like its data to be arranged:
+We are considering 3 possible ways a function might like its data to be arranged:
 ```julia
 abstract type ObsArrangement end